 This unique cooking system controls the burn rate and heat of the coal.
 It is important to not let the coals burn too long before cooking for most meats or for longer cooks.
 However, there are some types of meat that respond better to high heat.
-See our 101 recipes for instructions and tips for different types of food.
+See our recipes page for instructions and tips for different types of food.

 Is this a slow and low cooker?

 The Barrel House Vertical Cooker® is an alternative to slow and low cooking that produces similar or better results with most meats.
 Hot and fast cooking has become more popular on the BBQ circuit, and the Barrel House Cooker leans more toward that style of cooking.
 That said, with a few adjustments, you can cook slow and low with great results as well.
 Simply control the temperature using the vents.
 Try it out risk free for 30 days, and if the results don't impress you, we'll pay your return shipping and refund your money.

 How much charcoal do I need to use with the cooker?

 The Barrel House Cooker BHC 14D uses between 4 and 6 pounds of charcoal, while the BHC 18C uses about 8 pounds.
 We recommend Kingsford Original charcoal, yet other types of fuel can be used.
 Burning lump coal works very good as well.

 How do I use wood with the cooker?